| |

 It is only recognised avant-garde(s) we CAN observe.
 Such "relabelling" is NOT a requirement and rarely happens (within the deviant's lifetime).
 To BE avant-garde (before / without recognition) means to be unobservable for "mainstream", apart from being irritating …

 What is true though for all (kinds of) semiotic-guerrillas [to apply a different framework], is the (conceptional) understanding, that one can’t transcend communication as such.
-II.)
+VI.)
 15

 Most striking (apart from the delusions star-architects seem to enjoy) are the obvious economic implications / premises of Schumacher's "avant-garde" notion NOT made explicit [not even in systemic terms].